open-source-education/junior-automation-tester/README.md

 ### How to Learn

-The second link is a MOOC that will teach you learning techniques used by experts in art, music, literature, math, science, sports, and many other disciplines.
+Thist will teach you learning techniques used by experts in art, music, literature, math, science, sports, and many other disciplines.
 These are **fundamental abilities** to succeed in our journey.

 - [Learning How to Learn](https://www.coursera.org/learn/learning-how-to-learn)